metashot/awemags/README.md

 the trimmed MSAs are concatenated into a single MSA and the phylogenomic tree is inferred using RAxML.
 Two modes are available for RAxML:
 - default mode: construct a maximum likelihood (ML) tree.
-This mode runs the default RAxML tree search algorithm[^RAXML_SEARCH] and perform multiple searches for the best tree (10 distinct randomized MP trees by default, see the parameter `--raxml_nsearch`).
+This mode runs the default RAxML tree search algorithm[^raxml_search] and perform multiple searches for the best tree (10 distinct randomized MP trees by default, see the parameter `--raxml_nsearch`).
 The following RAxML parameters will be used: